3 Factors Whether Developers Are In It For The Career or For The Job

 I sometimes throw this out there to get a feel for how people react.

-Would you rather make $150,000 working in a job or working for someone you hate OR would you rather be paid $50,000 doing something you love and enjoy doing every day?
+Would you rather make $150,000 working in a job and working for someone you hate OR would you rather be paid $50,000 doing something you love and enjoy doing every day?

 You would not believe how many people choose the former.
 They would choose to be miserable every day.